fossiaorg/transcribeit/CONTRIBUTING.md

 Ensure you have the following dependencies installed on your system:
 1. Python 3.13 or later: For running the backend
-2. Poetry: Project and dependency management for backend
+2. uv: Project and dependency management for backend
 3. Yarn: Frontend package management
 4. Node.js 22 or later
 5. pre-commit: Needed for ensuring code consistency